-A Beginner’s Guide To Saas Product Analytics in 2021
+A Beginner’s Guide To Saas Product Analytics

 Without product analytics, how do you know how to move the needle with your product growth?

 If you’re only beginning your adventure with product analytics, looking at all the usage data may seem overwhelming at first glance:

 But making the effort to understand the fundamentals will allow you to make significant improvements to all your growth metrics faster.

 This post will help you wrap your head around the main concepts in product analytics, and how to implement them to grow your product!

 Product analytics is the process by which you collect, inspect and analyze data about users’ interactions with your product.

 By tracking, recording and attributing users every action, you can build up an incredibly detailed picture of:

 - How they are navigating around your product

 - Which features are most used and which are under-used